danielgtaylor/restish/docs/guide.md

 $ restish edit -i api.rest.sh/types
 ```

 To use interactive mode you must have the `VISUAL` or `EDITOR` environment variable set to an editor, for example `export VISUAL="code --wait"` for VSCode.
+If the API resource includes a `$schema` then you will also get documentation on hover, completion suggestions, and linting as you type in your editor.

 Editing resources will make use of [conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) if any relevant headers are found on the `GET` response.
 For example, if an `ETag` header is present in the `GET` response then an `If-Match` header will be send on the `PUT` to prevent performing the write operation if the resource was modified by someone else while you are editing.

 ### Output Filtering

-By default, you will see the entire response as output.
-Restish includes built-in filtering using [Shorthand queries]() which enable you to filter & project the response data.
-Using a filter automatically enables JSON output mode and only prints the result of the filter expression.
+Restish includes built-in filtering using [Shorthand queries](shorthand.md#querying) which enable you to filter & project the response data.
+Using a filter only prints the result of the filter expression.
 Here are some basic examples:

 ```bash
 # Get social media profiles from a JSON Resume: